DungeonLurkers/TheDungeonGuide/README.md

 and build did not failed, new artifact is created and then deployed to Heroku by Travis.

+All connections to database are handled by Spring and Hibernate which doesn't require any knowledge of SQL or how to manage connection with database.

+To fetch and write objects JpaRepository for each entity are used.
+Custom method like `findByName` are defined and automatically implemented by Spring Data JPA.

 ## 2. How to run and use

    2.1.
 Set Environmental Variables